diogro/expressionVariance-manuscript/main.md

 For this tissue-level ranking, we only use genes that are expressed in all studies of a given tissue, and in this case, no imputation is required.
 For tissues that are represented by a single study, we use the SD ranking for that study as the tissue rank.

 __Gene expression mean rank:__ We also use the same strategy to create a mean gene expression rank, repeating the process but using mean expression instead of standard deviation.
-All ranks are available in the supporting information.
+All ranks are available in S4 Dataset.

 ## Gene level statistics